Hajime Matsumoto

 Hajime Matsumoto (松本 哉, Matsumoto Hajime) is a Japanese activist, and owner of a second-hand goods shop in Koenji, Tokyo.

 Activism

-Matsumoto founded the Association to Protect the Poor Students of Hosei University while a student at Hosei University.
+Matsumoto founded the Association to Protect Poor Students of Hosei University while a student at Hosei University.

 He spent about four months in jail for throwing paint on the president of his university and is now mainly active in Koenji, Tokyo.
-He was one of the main originators of the artistic and social activist collective Amateur Revolt, which started in 2005 but became especially well known in 2011 for its anti-nuclear activism following quickly upon the heels of the Fukushima Daiichi nuclear disaster Fukushima Daiichi nuclear disaster.
+He was one of the main originators of the artistic and social activist collective Amateur Revolt, which started in 2005 but became especially well known in 2011 for its anti-nuclear activism following quickly upon the heels of the Fukushima Daiichi nuclear disaster.
 He states his goal as creating a space where people can have fun without money.

 He was denied entry to South Korea on September 30, 2010, on security grounds.